sendsmaily/smaily-woocommerce-plugin/CONTRIBUTING.md

 # Releasing

 Releasing a new version of the plugin to Wordpress.org requires [SVN client](https://subversion.apache.org/packages.html).

+**Note!** Make sure release build has finished in GitHub (`smaily-for-woocommerce.zip` file should exist in GitHub release assets), before running the release script.

 After creating a release in GitHub, plugin must also be deployed to Wordpress.org.
 The repository contains a handy script for that: